 So, is extending your mortgage really a good idea?

 Ultimately, it all comes down to how much you need those lower monthly repayments.
 If you’re struggling with the amount you’re having to pay each month, extending your mortgage term will probably be worth it.
 But if you’re managing just fine as it is, you might decide you’d rather pay off your mortgage quicker to take advantage of those lower overall interest charges (and to enjoy mortgage-free life sooner!).

 We’d always recommend chatting to an independent mortgage broker who’ll be able to give you tailored advice about what’s best for you.

 Can I extend my mortgage term?

-If you want to extend your mortgage term, you’ll just need to apply to your mortgage lender for an extension.
+If you want to extend your mortgage term, you’ll just need to apply to your mortgage lender for an extension, or remortgage to a new lender on a new mortgage deal.
 Every mortgage lender is different, but most will take into account three key areas when they’re deciding whether or not to approve your request: